 Now there is the blood stream.
 Where did the blood come from?
 (Pause) ...
 Yes, it is the blood (5 or 6 quarts to each wicked soldier) just now shed.
 (Pointing).
 Christ crushed them.

 This is followed by a lovely image in which the flannelgraph Christ and his saints are made to wade through the river of blood - “And oh, Look!
 Their feet and legs are red”, in order to fulfil a prophecy made in Psalms 58:10 - no doubt eliciting a spontaneous round of applause from the little ones.

 In this jaundiced modern age it is easy to forget that only half a century ago the weekly promise of the flannelgraph would have brought children running to their Sunday School classes, frothing with anticipation at the thought of more crayoned-in blood.
 Sadly, I don't have a complete set of pictures, so I can't show you what the Antichrist or the Long Blood Stream look like.
-You must be satisfied with the rather less exciting ones on the right.
+You must be satisfied with the rather less exciting ones above.
 Sorry.

 (You may also be interested in another example of unusual Bible illustration.)